 Plants are excellent climate indicators as we can readily see from the world around us.
 Plants in deserts have few, if any, leaves and those that they do have tend to be small.
 Rainforest trees and plants on the other hand can have very large leaves and often large numbers of them.
 These architectural features of plants are similar in similar climates so that rainforests, for example, in Africa, South East Asia and South America look alike even though they contain quite different species.
 This convergence of form is expressed in the architecture of the whole plant, but also strongly in the form of the leaves.

 Leaves are readily fossilised so the geological record contains a vast amount of information about past climates.
 Qualitative surveys of rocks and fossils show that the average temperature of the Earth has fluctuated through time, but that for about 80% of the time that animals and plants have lived on land the world has been warmer than it is now.
 Using plant fossils we can quantify a range of parameters such as temperature and rainfall for those past climates.
 Climate Leaf Analysis Multivariate Program - CLAMP - is a powerful tool for decoding the signal of ancient climate encoded in leaf form.
-To learn more about CLAMP follow the following link http://clamp.ibcas.ac.cn.
+To learn more about CLAMP follow the this link http://clamp.ibcas.ac.cn.

 143. Spicer, R.A., Yang, J., Herman, A.B., Kodrul, T., Maslova, N., Spicer, T.E.V., Aleksandrova, Jin, J., 2016.
 Asian Eocene Monsoons as revealed by leaf architectural signatures.
 Earth and Planetary Science Letters, 449: 61-68.